Oncology Molecular Diagnostics Market Size and Share

 Geography Analysis

-North America accounted for 40.18% revenue in 2024, leveraging early regulatory approvals and broad insurance coverage for comprehensive genomic profiling.
+North America accounted for 39.72% of revenue in 2025, leveraging early regulatory approvals and broad insurance coverage for comprehensive genomic profiling.
 Testing rates for actionable biomarkers approach 90% in leading cancer centers.
 Expanded Medicare coverage for minimal residual disease tracking further enlarges the oncology molecular diagnostics market.

 Europe adopts a cost-effectiveness lens, leading to selective uptake but consistent reimbursement once clinical utility is proven.
 Harmonized companion diagnostic and drug approvals by the European Medicines Agency ensure synchronized market entry, supporting stable growth moderated by budget impact assessments.

-Asia-Pacific posts the fastest 16.08% CAGR supported by China’s precision medicine plan and Japan’s genomic cancer program.
+Asia-Pacific posts the fastest 15.89% CAGR, supported by China’s precision medicine plan and Japan’s genomic cancer program.
 Investments in national sequencing networks and public-private partnerships lower per-test costs and accelerate technology transfer.
-As local innovators refine assays for region-specific mutations, the oncology molecular diagnostics market size in Asia-Pacific expands rapidly with rising cancer incidence and improving healthcare infrastructure.
+As local innovators refine assays for region-specific mutations, the oncology molecular diagnostics market in Asia-Pacific is expanding rapidly, driven by rising cancer incidence and improving healthcare infrastructure.

 Oncology Molecular Diagnostics Market CAGR (%), Growth Rate by Region